renovatio4ever/renovatio4ever.github.io/Liri-Node-App/README.md

 node liri.js <subcommand> <option>
 ```
 Make sure to register for spotify to obtain your CLIENT_ID, and SECRET_ID to add to the `.env` file!
 To see available subcommands, simply type `node liri.js help` or scroll down this page.

+## NPM Package Usage Summary
+- `bandsintown` Bands API
+- `node-spotifiy-api` Spotify API.
+Requires registration and obtaining CLIENT_ID, and SECRET_ID.
+- `omdb` OMDB Movie API.
+Requires registration and obtaining free limited client key.
+- `axios` Process API requests.
+- `chalk` Cosmetic.
+Applies colors to console text.
+- `dotenv` Allows processing of keys required to process API requests.
+- `figlet` Converts simple strings into wonder ASCII works of art.
+- `fs` Allows solution to read and write to flat files stored on the computer (i.e. logs.txt)
+- `moment` Used to acquire current time stamp and format date input.
+In this solution we are only using it to acquire the current time stamp.
+- `node-cmd` Pretty clever npm used to process user or system commands.

 ### Usage
 Available subcommands include: